 Undoubtedly, a future challenge to this remaining part of DOMA will also occur, but the results of such a challenge cannot be predicted.
 Thus, same-sex couples still need to proactively plan for their legal and financial futures.
 A second parent adoption (also known as a “co-parent adoption”) for the non-biological parent can be the best protection available for your family.

-Please contact me today at the Law Office of Catherine Tucker if you would like to schedule a consultation to discuss how a second parent adoption can benefit your family.
+Please contact me today at New Hampshire Surrogacy Law if you would like to schedule a consultation to discuss how a second parent adoption can benefit your family.